akpw/mktxp/README.md

 While most of the [mktxp options](https://github.com/akpw/mktxp#getting-started) are self explanatory, some might require a bit of a context.

 ### Remote DHCP resolution
-When gathering various IP address-related metrics, mktxp automatically resolves IP addresses whenever DHCP info is available.
-In many cases however, the exported devices does not have this information locally and instead rely on central DHCP servers.
-Since this could reduce readibility / usefulness of the metrics, mktxp supports remote DHCP server calls via the following option:
+When gathering various IP address-related metrics, MKTXP automatically resolves IP addresses whenever DHCP info is available.
+In many cases however, the exported devices do not have this information locally and instead rely on central DHCP servers.
+To improve readibility / usefulness of the exported metrics, MKTXP supports remote DHCP server calls via the following option:
 ```
 remote_dhcp_entry = None        # An MKTXP entry for remote DHCP info resolution in capsman/wireless
 ```